Carbon offset selection criteria

 Enforceable:

-Offset ownership is undisputed and enforcement mechanisms exist to ensure that all offset program rules are followed and the market’s environmental integrity is maintained.
+Ownership of the offset is undisputed, and enforcement mechanisms exist to ensure that all offset program rules are followed, and the environmental integrity of the market is maintained.

 Get in touch